asolove/asolove.github.io/sketchpad/impact.md

   - Raster font
   - Concurrency bugs (p.48)
   - Windowing: zoom/pan so display shows different portions of underlying document
-  - Pseudo pen location and locking on to objects (p.66) similar to iPad cursor (probably other examples)
+  - Pseudo pen location and locking on to objects (p.66) similar to iPad cursor (probably other examples) (Konstan 24)
-  - Displaying constraints visually so you can hold them in your head and interact with them
+  - Displaying constraints visually so you can hold them in your head and interact with them.
+(Konstan 25)
   - Data structures: ring bugger, inheritance, etc.: invented for _this_ problem, not abstractly.
 (Konstan 25)
   - Display twinkling (p.68)
   - "Natural" v reverse scrolling: